Go ahead and tell it – just the way you like.

 “Am I allowed to say this, as long as it’s true?”

-Getting stuck while writing is ubiquitous…every writer knows the sensation, most have succumbed to its grimy little paws, and some stay stuck and lean in to the muck and mire so much that they put the pen away for good.
+Getting jammed up by something in our heads, while writing, is ubiquitous … every writer knows the sensation, most have succumbed to its grimy little paws, and some stay stuck and lean in to the muck and mire so much that they put the pen away for good.
 These folks have genuine reason to be concerned, yes.
 But when permission, the ultimate self-kindness, comes from our internal fire, we each will realize that owning our story is bigger–we are bigger–than anyone’s reaction to our side of things.

 This is where I come in with the question, “what do you want to say?” and invite the person back to the page, gently placing the pen back in her hand.